hkalyane/-log-analysis-gamma/README.md

 Since logs can be accessed independently of any specific workspace or folder, these projects enable users to centralize and consistently manage their filter settings, ensuring they can switch between different log analysis setups without confusion.
 This flexibility allows advanced users to efficiently manage various log types, such as development logs, QA issue logs, or platform-specific logs, within distinct projects.

-This extension also creates a `Log Analysis Beta` in the ActivityBar.
+This extension also creates a `Log Analysis Gamma` in the ActivityBar.

 ![new-project](./image/new_project.gif)

-In the `Log Analysis Beta` menu, advanced users can add, remove, or select projects, and the selected project’s filter configuration will be reflected in the `FILTERS+` tab.
+In the `Log Analysis Gamma` menu, advanced users can add, remove, or select projects, and the selected project's filter configuration will be reflected in the `FILTERS+` tab.
 After selecting a project, users will be directed to the `FILTERS+` tab, where you can see the project name.
 From there, users can click the add group icon to create a group, then add necessary filters within the group.
 To save the configured project, click the project save icon in the `FILTERS+` tab.

 All filters will initially be set to the disabled state when a project is selected and loaded.
-Clicking the refresh icon in the `Log Analysis Beta` menu will reload the saved filter information.
-Advanced users can also modify the filter setup directly by editing the JSON configuration file via the settings gear icon in the `Log Analysis Beta` menu.
+Clicking the refresh icon in the `Log Analysis Gamma` menu will reload the saved filter information.
+Advanced users can also modify the filter setup directly by editing the JSON configuration file via the settings gear icon in the `Log Analysis Gamma` menu.
 (Note: After modifying the JSON file, users must refresh to apply the changes.)

 ## Handling Huge Files